NareshSense/UserSphere-Assignment/README.md

 Domain Layer:
 Entities: User is the core data model representing a user.
 UseCases: Handles the business logic for interacting with the user repository.

-Repositories: UserRepository is responsible for fetching user data, either from the network or from a local cache.
+Repository protocol: UserRepository is responsible for fetching user data, either from the network or from a local cache.

 Data Layer:
-API Layer: Makes network requests using UserDataServiceProtocol and handles the API response.
+DataService: Makes network requests using UserDataServiceProtocol and handles the API response.
-Cache: A custom ImageCache class is used to cache user images for efficient network usage and improved app performance.
+Repository implementation: Contains implementation of UserRepository protocol Data Models: API response is mapped to data model

-The code uses Combine for reactive programming and asynchronous data flow.
+The code uses Combine for reactive programming, asynchronous data flow and Swift UI for User Interface

 # Installation
 To get started with the project, follow these steps: